-Last we spoke, I was having trouble setting the action on guitar #2 because my saddles were set as low as they could be set and the strings were still too high off the fretboard.
+I am having trouble setting the action because my saddles were set as low as they could be set and the strings were still too high off the fretboard.
 I measured the neck again, and it is almost flat, with a slight relief, per Fender specs.
 This means it is the neck angle with respect to the guitar which is problematic.
 So I decided to try shimming the neck.
-After reading a ton on the internet, I came to believe this is a very straightforward thing to do so I jumped right in.
+What is that?

 First, I took the neck off.
 Note the capo clamping the strings.
 I learned the hard way that loose strings get tangled and kinked.

-Then I cut a shim about 1/2″ long and as wide as the neck pocket from a business card.
+Then my assistant cut a shim about 1/2″ long and as wide as the neck pocket from a business card.

 Then I reassembled the guitar, bolting the neck back on.
 I tuned it, checked the relief, then tried again to set the action.
 Adding this shim should have altered the angle of the neck with respect to the guitar, which would have the side effect of raising the neck with respect to the strings.